itplr-kosit/xrechnung-testsuite/docs/development.md

 All source instances are in `src/test/{business,technical}-cases`.
 Instances in `business-cases` are real world invoices derived from real world business cases.
 However, they are anonymised.
 These examples serve as positive examples i.e. they are valid and conform to XRechnung specification.

-Business case instances are further divided in examples of the `standard` (CIUS) and `extension`.
+Business case instances are further divided in examples of the XRechnung- `standard` (CIUS) and `extension`.

-The directory `technical/cases` contains instances for the sole purpose to cover detailed technical aspects of XRechnung development such as codelist tests among others.
-These technical cases might not be valid instances w.r.t. to XRechnung specification.
+The directory `technical-cases` contains instances for the sole purpose to cover detailed technical aspects of XRechnung development such as codelist tests among others.
+These technical cases
+**might not be valid** instances w.r.t. to XRechnung specification.

 ## Test case development with XML Mutate